-What does Monarchy of Roses mean?
+What do you think Monarchy of Roses means?

 Red Hot Chili Peppers: Monarchy of Roses Meaning